Skip to content

 Best fit

 This segment is for travelers who want the Georgia coast to feel coastal without turning the day into a complicated island plan.
-Jacksonville and Savannah are the bookends; Brunswick is the decision layer between them.
+Jacksonville and Savannah are the bookends; Brunswick is the decision layer between them, and Charleston sits on the far side as the next Lowcountry anchor.

 Practical layer